PreferredAI/cornac/README.md

 auc = cornac.metrics.AUC()
 ```

-  - Put it together into an experiment and run.
+Put everything together into an experiment and run it:

 ```python
 from cornac import Experiment